-If Then The driver's safety belt is not The Belt-Minder ® feature is buckled approximately 5 seconds activated - the safety belt warning after the safety belt warning light light illuminates and the warning has turned off chime sounds for 6 seconds every 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
-The driver's safety belt is buckled The Belt-Minder ® feature will not while the safety belt indicator light activate. is illuminated and the safety belt warning chime is sounding The driver's safety belt is buckled The Belt-Minder ® feature will not before the ignition switch is turned activate. to the ON position
+If Then

+The driver's safety belt is not The Belt-Minder® feature is activated

+buckled approximately - the safety belt warning light

+5 seconds after the safety belt illuminates and the warning chime

+warning light has turned off sounds for 6 seconds every

+30 seconds, repeating for

+approximately 5 minutes or until

+safety belt is buckled.

+The driver's safety belt is The Belt-Minder® feature will not

+buckled while the safety belt activate.

+indicator light is illuminated

+and the safety belt warning

+chime is sounding

+The driver's safety belt is The Belt-Minder® feature will not

+buckled before the ignition activate.

+switch is turned to the ON

+position

-The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data)
+The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data) $\frac{1}{2}$

-Reasons given Consider "Crashes are rare events" 36700 crashes occur every day.
-The more we drive, the more we are exposed to "rare" events, even for good drivers.
-1 in 4 of us will be seriously injured in a crash during our lifetime.
-"I'm not going far" 3 of 4 fatal crashes occur within 25 miles of home.
-"Belts are uncomfortable" We design our safety belts to enhance comfort.
-If you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.
+Reasons given Consider

+"Crashes are rare events" 36700 crashes occur every day.
+The

+more we drive, the more we are

+exposed to "rare" events, even for

+good drivers.
+1 in 4 of us will be

+seriously injured in a crash during

+our lifetime.

+"I'm not going far" 3 of 4 fatal crashes occur within 25

+miles of home.

+"Belts are uncomfortable" We design our safety belts to enhance

+comfort.
+If you are uncomfortable -

+try different positions for the safety

+belt upper anchorage and seatback

+which should be as upright as

+possible; this can improve comfort.

+Reasons given Consider

 "I was in a hurry" Prime time for an accident.

-Belt-Minder ® reminds us to take a few seconds to buckle up.
-"Safety belts don't work" Safety belts, when used properly, reduce risk of death to front seat occupants by 45% in cars, and by 60% in light trucks.
-"Traffic is light" Nearly 1 of 2 deaths occur in single-vehicle crashes, many when no other vehicles are around.
-"Belts wrinkle my clothes" Possibly, but a serious crash can do much more than wrinkle your clothes, particularly if you are unbelted.
-"The people I'm with don't wear belts" Set the example, teen deaths occur 4 times more often in vehicles with TWO or MORE people.
-Children and younger brothers/sisters imitate behavior they see.
+Belt-Minder® reminds us to take a few

+seconds to buckle up.

+"Safety belts don't work" Safety belts, when used properly,

+reduce risk of death to front seat

+occupants by 45% in cars, and by

+60% in light trucks.

+"Traffic is light" Nearly 1 of 2 deaths occur in

+single-vehicle crashes, many when

+no other vehicles are around.

+"Belts wrinkle my clothes" Possibly, but a serious crash can do

+much more than wrinkle your clothes,

+particularly if you are unbelted.

+"The people I'm with don't Set the example, teen deaths occur 4

+wear belts" times more often in vehicles with

+TWO or MORE people.
+Children and

+younger brothers/sisters imitate

+behavior they see.

-Reasons given Consider "I have an airbag" Airbags offer greater protection when used with safety belts.
-Frontal airbags are not designed to inflate in rear and side crashes or rollovers.
-"I'd rather be thrown clear" People who are ejected are 40 times more likely to DIE.
-Safety belts help prevent ejection, WE CAN'T "PICK OUR CRASH".
+"I have an airbag" Airbags offer greater protection when

+used with safety belts.
+Frontal airbags

+are not designed to inflate in rear and

+side crashes or rollovers.

+"I'd rather be thrown clear" People who are ejected are 40

+times more likely to DIE.
+Safety

+belts help prevent ejection, WE CAN'T

+"PICK OUR CRASH".

-Do not sit on top of a buckled safety belt or insert a latchplate into the buckle to avoid the Belt-Minder® chime.
+WARNING: Do not sit on top of a buckled safety belt or insert a latchplate into the buckle to avoid the Belt-Minder® chime.
 To do so may adversely affect the performance of the vehicle's air bag system

-One time disable
+One-time disable

-Any time the safety belt is buckled and then unbuckled during an ignition ON cycle, the Belt-Minder® will be disabled for that ignition cycle only.
+Any time the safety belt is buckled and then unbuckled during an ignition ON cycle, the Belt-Minder $^{\circledR}$ will be disabled for that ignition cycle only.